tatendamc/ogpipe-next/README.md

 ![OGPipe output example](https://ogpipe.dev/readme-hero.png)

-Drop-in replacement for `@vercel/og` that uses real Chromium rendering.
+Alternative to `@vercel/og` that uses real Chromium rendering.
 No Satori CSS limitations, no font-loading boilerplate, works on any deployment target.

 ## Why?